101 Cooking For Two

 US Customary - Convert to Metric

-• 1 ¼ pounds skinless boneless chicken breasts - cut into 1 inch cubes
+• 1 ยผ pounds skinless boneless chicken breasts - cut into 1 inch cubes

 • 2 tablespoons chili powder

-• Preheat oven to 350° convection.
-In a large mixing bowl, combine ⅔ cup dark brown sugar, 2 tablespoons chili powder, and ½ teaspoon cumin.
-Mix well.
+• In a large mixing bowl, combine โ…” cup dark brown sugar, 2 tablespoons chili powder, ยฝ teaspoon cumin, and ยผ teaspoon of cayenne pepper (optional).

 mixing brown sugar with spices in bowl

-• Clean and trim about 1 ¼ pounds of skinless boneless chicken breast.
+• Clean and trim about 1 ยผ pounds of skinless boneless chicken breast.
 Cut into approx 1-inch cubes.

-• If using thick bacon, thin out with the back edge of a chef knife.
+• If using thick-cut bacon, you may thin the strips of bacon with the back edge of a chef's knife and trim some fat.
+Cut the strips in half.

-• Cut the bacon in half, roll around the chicken cubes, and secure with a toothpick.
-This is the point to cover and refrigerate for better timing.
-You can keep tightly covered refrigerated for up to a day.
+• Roll the bacon around the chicken cubes and secure it with a toothpick.
+At this point, cover and refrigerate for better timing.
+You can keep it tightly covered and refrigerated for up to a day.

 • Roll the pieces in the brown sugar mixture.
 Be sure to pack some in the ends.
 Place on the rack.